Higher Education Financing is Complicated. Here’s How Sallie Mae is Helping Students Make Sense of it All.

 Before applying for loans — whether federal or private — Sallie Mae recommends every student first explore scholarships and grants.
 In the 2019-2020 academic year, 58% of families used scholarships to pay for college, the second largest source of funding after student loans.

 Sallie Mae offers a scholarship search tool to help students find free money for college.
-The search tool opens doors to more than 6 million scholarship options, worth up to $30 billion in funds based on majors, locations, and even unique topics like slam poetry and technology addiction.
-Students fill out a brief profile, and in minutes, the tool responds with matches that identify relevant scholarships, their award amounts, application requirements and deadlines.
+The search tool opens doors to a variety of scholarships based on majors, locations, and even unique interests.

 Financial planning resources

 One of the most important, and less addressed, steps to prepare for college is making a plan for how to save and pay for it.
 We know that smart financial planning is key to students’ future success before, during, and after college.
 That’s why Sallie Mae’s mission emphasizes the value of financial literacy through its services and helps students prepare responsibly.